Approaching Capacity at High-Rates with Iterative Hard-Decision Decoding: Abstract

 \section{Abstract}

 A variety of low-density parity-check (LDPC) ensembles have now been observed to approach capacity with message-passing decoding.
 However, all of them use soft (i.e., non-binary) messages and a posteriori probability (APP) decoding of their component codes.
-In this paper, we analyze a class of spatially-coupled generalized LDPC codes and observe that, in the high-rate regime, they can approach capacity under iterative hard-decision decoding.
+In this paper, we show that one can approach capacity at high rates using iterative hard-decision decoding (HDD) of generalized product codes.
+Specifically, a class of spatially-coupled GLDPC codes with BCH component codes is considered, and it is observed that, in the high-rate regime, they can approach capacity under the proposed iterative HDD.
 These codes can be seen as generalized product codes and are closely related to braided block codes.
+An iterative HDD algorithm is proposed that enables one to analyze the performance of these codes via density evolution (DE).